top of page

 Question: If I book a schooling rally, can I shred instead?
 If I book a shred but I'm new, can you take time to do a "schooling" with me?

 Answer: Riders are welcome to ride however they like, on whatever trails they want to go on.
-However, it is inconsiderate to book one type of rally and expect the group to change to a different style to meet your needs.
+However, it is inconsiderate to book one type of rally and expect the group to change to a different style to meet your wants.
 If you'd like to be filmed, you'll need to stick to the group, and the group will most likely opt to ride in the style they signed up for.
 IT IS CRITICAL THAT YOU'RE HONEST WITH YOURSELF WHEN CHOOSING A RIDE, AND CHOOSE THE RALLY (SCHOOLING, SOLID, OR SHRED) THAT BEST ALIGNS WITH YOUR RIDING ABILITY.
 Hosting a rally becomes very difficult, and it's frustrating to everybody involved when rider skills are vastly different.

 Question: What skills are required to book a ride?